Why is LED Bad?

 Many LED streetlights resemble things that aren't streetlights, such as tennis rackets, flyswatters, and waffle irons.

-It's hard to say if this is a bad thing or not, but it can be odd to look
+It's hard for me to say if this is a bad thing or not, but I think it can be odd to look

 at a light pole and see a weid-shaped item that shines right in your eyes.